 We provide tailored primary and secondary education to children and young people across central Scotland on a day-basis.
 Pupils from surrounding areas attend Kibble school when mainstream education has been ineffective in meeting their needs.

-Day pupils do not reside on campus and attend one of three day education services, depending on their needs.
+Day pupils do not reside on campus and attend one of three day education hubs, depending on their needs.
 Pupils are referred to Kibble by local authorities, and typically have a history of failed educational placements and disrupted learning.
 There are a number of reasons why a pupil’s prior education has not worked.
 This is often as a result of difficult family situations, bullying, truancy, or behavioural issues.
 As a result, pupils have become disengaged in learning.
 Our aim is to reverse this, encouraging pupils to actively re-engage with learning, while being part of the wider Kibble community.
 We provide pupils with a varied education programme in line with Curriculum for Excellence, where pupils work towards national qualifications.

 Our day school provides pupils with: